excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ## Get involved

 Excalidraw wouldn't be able to become such a product without all the contributors that gave us not only suggestions and reporting bugs, but actual fixes with hunderds of pull requests.
 Bla bla bla..

-## Acknowledgments

-All the charts were just pasted as data in Excalidraw.
-It's one of the [cool hidden features](https://twitter.com/excalidraw/status/1337355475474669569) and we would love you to try it.

 ---